Overview - Behavioral Sciences Department

 Dr. David Cecil, Chair

-The Behavioral Sciences Department contains undergraduate programs in Psychology, Social Work, Sociology, and Criminal Justice (APS Program).
+The Behavioral Sciences Department contains undergraduate programs in Psychology and Social Work.
 Faculty expertise, skills and professional experience prepare students for a variety of careers and/or graduate study.
 A commitment to the integration of faith and learning provides a rich environment for both personal and professional growth.

 The Psychology Department presents psychology from Christian and scientific perspectives.
 The program intentionally evaluates psychology from within Christian frameworks.
 As we model in our academic program, we prepare and expect students to integrate psychology and their faith both professionally and personally.